“Flashlight” or “torch”?

 I know, it's crazy hey?
 We're just talking about torches for Pete's sake!
 But actually beam profiles are THE most important factor when it comes to finding the best torch for your specific needs.

-In fact it's so important that I have written a separate article on beam profiles here, with photos and tips to help you make an educated decision about the kind of torch(es) that will suit you best.
+In fact it's so important that I have written a separate article on beam profiles here, with photos and tips to help you make an informed decision about the kind of torch(es) that will suit you best.

 “Regulated” flashlights?